Girls Adventure and Mentorship Group

 I learned a lot from my years with the school about youth development, integrating learning and play, and holding complex group dynamics as a mentor.
 One of the strengths I saw about myself from this time was the ease and creativity of responding to the needs of the group and individuals through games, challenges and missions.

-I really enjoy the developmental journey between 9 - 15 and tend to embody what’s called a “coyote mentoring” approach, which means I look for opportunities for the youth to find their own way, challenge themselves, define their own goals, discover what’s not being said, and sometimes let them guide me!
+I really enjoy the developmental journey between 9 - 15 and embody what’s called a “coyote mentoring” approach, which means I look for opportunities for the youth to find their own way, challenge and build trust in themselves, define their own goals, discover what’s not being said, and often let them guide me!

 I have a spiritual connection to the earth, but am non-religious.
 For me this looks like appreciating the intricate beauty of ecological systems or the unique gifts of different plants or animals.
 I like to incorporate little ritual acts in my time with youth.
 For example, taking turns talking and listening around the fire, or creating a beatiful mandala out of found materials.
 I feel it is important to model my connection to the earth, but will never push any particular perspective and will welcome the girls to share their own.